KolmogorovLab/hapdup/README.md

 Citation
 --------

-If you use HapDap in your research, the most relevant papers to cite are:
+If you use hapdup in your research, the most relevant papers to cite are:

 Kishwar Shafin, Trevor Pesout, Pi-Chuan Chang, Maria Nattestad, Alexey Kolesnikov, Sidharth Goel, Gunjan Baid et al.
 "Haplotype-aware variant calling enables high accuracy in nanopore long-reads using deep neural networks." bioRxiv (2021).